relentlessval/master-manga/README.md

 2. Remove a manga from your list (or multiple)
 3. Search for a manga
 4. View your list (sorted by status: read, unread, reading, dropped)

-# WARNING: DO NOT DELETE OR RENAME *mastermanga.json*